Stephenwang3801/Mapty/README.md

 # Mapty
 Mapty is a web application used to track your cycling and running workouts, built with JavaScript, HTML, and CSS.
-The application uses Leafletjs and the OpenStreetMap API, Geolocation API, JavaScript ES6 classes and fundamentals of Object Oriented Programming.
+The application uses Leafletjs and the OpenStreetMap API, Geolocation API, JavaScript classes, objects, and fundamentals of Object Oriented Programming.

 # Features
 - Live geolocation capabilities